Start Your Career Fast with a Welding Technology Certificate

 Additional Information

-Iowa Lakes Welding Program has been designated as an Educational Institution Member of the American Welding Society (AWS) as an AWS Level 1 and Level 2 SENSE School (Schools Excelling through National Standards Education).
-All graduating students will be entered into the national registry and will receive a certificate for their participation.
-Students take both a written test as well as a performance test.
+Iowa Lakes Welding Program has been designated an Educational Institution Member of the American Welding Society (AWS) as an AWS Level 1 and Level 2 SENSE School (Schools Excelling through National Standards Education).
+All graduating students will be entered into the national registry and receive a participation certificate.
+Students take both a written test and a performance test.

-As an AWS Accredited Training Facility (ATF), the college is listed on the national registry as a certified participating organization.
+As an AWS Accredited Training Facility (ATF), the college is listed as a certified participating organization on the national registry.

-As an Accredited Testing Facility, Iowa Lakes plays a vital role in certifying welders through the AWS Certified welding program.
-Iowa Lakes welding students have the opportunity to take a Welder performance Qualification Exam and obtain a Certified Welder Certification Document.
+As an Accredited Testing Facility, Iowa Lakes is vital in certifying welders through the AWS Certified welding program.
+Iowa Lakes welding students have the opportunity to take a Welder Performance Qualification Exam and obtain a Certified Welder Certification Document.